We've made a number of the most popular GCSE and KS3 texts available for teachers to assign to students to support with teaching and revision.

 No, this one is more complicated as it’s not out of copyright.
 We know it’s very popular so we’re actively exploring how we could add it.

-Assigning GCSE texts to students is included with Sparx Reader for all out-of-copyright texts: it’s not separately chargeable.
+Assigning Set Texts to students is included with Sparx Reader for all out-of-copyright texts: it’s not separately chargeable.

-Can I read GCSE texts as a teacher?
+Can I read Set Texts as a teacher?

-Can I read GCSE texts as a teacher?
+Can I read Set Texts as a teacher?

-Yes - you can read GCSE texts in Reader through the Student Demo (accessed through the More menu).
-The GCSE texts will appear in the Library when selecting a new book.
+Yes - you can read Set Texts in Reader through the Student Demo (accessed through the More menu).
+The Set Texts will appear in the Library when selecting a new book.